-10 essential things to consider when designing for voice3rd December 2019
+10 essential things to consider when designing for voice

 Voice design is incredibly currently, with more and more users adopting the technology in their homes and on the go.
 This is not only evident in the West either, with markets like China taking on voice design more wholesale where voice fits more naturally to non-digital native users who are coming online for the first time.